Andrii-Bondarenko/booking-system/README.md

 > **Note:** `cdk synth`/`deploy` bundle the Lambdas with **esbuild**, which strips types
 > _without_ checking them.
 Always run `tsc --noEmit` to actually validate types.

----

-## Conventions & deliberate trade-offs (learning notes)

-- **Multi-table DynamoDB** (one table per entity) — easier to understand than single-table.
-- **Explicit API Gateway routes** (not a catch-all proxy) — the URL tree is visible in code.
-- **Dynamoose ODM** — repositories use Dynamoose v4 for schema definition, query building, and marshalling.
-Classic ORMs (Prisma/TypeORM) don't support DynamoDB; Dynamoose is the DynamoDB- native alternative.
-- **Double-booking guard** — `POST /bookings` claims the slot with an atomic conditional write (`markSlotBooked`, `ConditionExpression: status = available`) before writing the booking.
-- **Non-transactional writes** — booking + slot updates are two separate writes; a crash between them could orphan state.
-Production fix: DynamoDB `TransactWriteItems`.
-- **SNS, not SES** — per the task spec.
-SNS broadcasts one message to all subscribers, so it can't do true per-recipient personalized email; SES would in production.
-- **Removal policies = DESTROY** everywhere — convenient teardown for a learning project; use `RETAIN` in production.

-See `TODO.md` for what's next.